kywdavis/kast_ghosting/README.md

 # kast_ghosting
-Code to fit and mitigate effect of ghosting on Kast spectra
+Code to fit and mitigate effect of ghost images on Kast spectra